ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/file_specific_retrieve.rst

       }
     }

-To retrieve a specific File Occurrence, you can add the ID of the File Occurrence to the end of the query like:
+To retrieve a specific File Occurrence, you can add the ID of the File Occurrence to the end of the query:

 .. code::